tanliangwei/VAE-Spatial-Sample-Generator/README.md

 **You can start ignore models 1 and 2 and start looking from the third model.
 It has the best performance thus far.**

+## Model Descriptions

+### Model 1
+A vanilla model.
+50 and 50 for both intermediate layers.

+- stars - Multinomial Distribution - softmax activation

+- review_count - Gaussian Distribution - No activation

+- latitude and longitude - Gaussian Distribution - No activation

+- is_open - Bernoulli Distribution - Sigmoid Activation

+*Very Poor Results*

+### Model 2

+- To keep longitude and latitude within [-180, 180], by projecting the entire range within 0 and 1.
+Basically, (coordinate+180)/360.

+- To ensure that review_count stays positive, we used Relu as the activation function for the mean.

+*Still doing poorly for review_count*

+*Coordinates making more sense now*

+### Model 3
+- Same as above but with 12 and 8 for intermediate layers.

+*Worse as compared to Model 2*

+### Model 4 (Key Changes)
+- Used the Poisson Distribution for review_count
+-  12 - 8 for intermediate layers

+*Much better results for review_count aggregates*

+### Model 5
+- Same as above but with 50-50 intermediate layer weights.

+*Better results as compared to model 4.
+Best Results thus far.*